 1) How do I know my child will be safe and well-cared for in a dayhome?
 You are alone with my child all day.
 How do I know that you won't neglect or harm my baby when no one is looking?

 I have an open door policy -- parents are welcome in my home at any time, and I ensure that parents are very well informed about what our routines are and what their children are doing during the day.
 I am the primary caregiver for children in my home and will never leave your children with another adult or provider without your consent.
-I give very specific advance written notice of playgrounds we regularly visit and field trips we go on, and I have a cell phone that I carry at all times when I am out of the house with the children, so you should be able to drop in on me even when I am out of the home!
+I let parents know about playgrounds we regularly visit and give very specific advance written notice of any field trips by van that we go on.
+I have a cell phone that I carry at all times when I am out of the house with the children, so you should be able to drop in on me even when I am out of the home!

 Finally, I can tell you that your child will be safe and recieve quality care when s/he is with me because I am never alone with anyone in my dayhome -- there is always a child watching me, usually several, including my own children.
 I take a great deal of pride in what I do, and like any parent, I want my children to be proud of me as well, proud of the dayhome and the care I provide.